Under-confidence Backdoors Are Resilient and Stealthy Backdoors: Experiments

-Table \ref{tab:cleanse_results} shows the Anomaly Index values of different attacks.
-A value followed by a star mark means the pattern norm of the target class is not the smallest among all the classes.
-This indicates great stealthiness in front of Neural-Cleanse, and it cannot compare the stealthiness of two attacks if their corresponding values are both followed by the star mask.
-As can be seen from the table, in most cases, the smooth attacks usually show better stealthiness than the hard attacks in front of Neural-Cleanse.
-Our explanation for this phenomenon is that the training loss of the pattern consists of the cross-entropy-based label prediction loss and the norm-based regularization loss.
-For the smooth attack, the prediction probability of the target class is considerably smaller than 100\% when the pattern is comprised of the backdoors of the attack.
+\textbf{Neural-Cleanse Defense.} Table \ref{tab:cleanse_results} shows the Anomaly Index values of different attacks.
+A value followed by a star means the pattern norm of the target class is not the smallest one among those of all the classes; that is we will make a mistake if we aim to identify the attacker-defined target class based on the pattern norms.
+As can be seen from the table, in most cases, the attack performed with our strategy achieves better stealthiness than its corresponding baseline against Neural-Cleanse.
+One explanation for the improved stealthiness is that the training loss of the trigger pattern mining consists of the cross-entropy-based label prediction loss and the norm-based regularization loss.
+For the attack performed with our strategy, the predicted probability of the target class will be considerably smaller than 100\% even if the pattern is the backdoor trigger of the attack.
 In this case, the regularization loss is small, but the label prediction loss will be large.
-Thus, it may increase the size of the pattern for a smaller label prediction loss until the total loss achieves the minimum value.
+Thus, it may increase the size of the pattern for a better balance between the label prediction loss and the regularization loss.

+\textbf{Outlier Removal Defense.} We also evaluate the stealthiness and resilience of our strategy against outlier detection in which the defense examines the training dataset and filters out suspicious samples.
+Table~\ref{tab:detection_rate} illustrates the Elimination Rate (ER) and Sacrifice Rate (SR), the ratio of backdoor samples detected and the ratio of clean samples misidentified, of SPECTRE~\cite{hayase2021spectre} and Spectral Signature (SS)~\cite{tran2018spectral} on MNIST.
+For the defense to be effective, it must have both high ER and low SR. As can be observed, our strategy substantially decreases the ER of outlier detection methods, making the attack resilient to the defense.
+To further facilitate, we train a model with a new dataset in which suspicious samples are eliminated.
+Table~\ref{tab:retraining_defense} shows that after the defense is applied, our strategy helps the attack keep a high poisoning rate, while the baseline method fails in manipulating the model.